kfilanowski/CS465-Project-2/README.md

     client, common, and server

--cards.csv - .csv file used to make the CardSource used in the server package. client package -
+- cards.csv - .csv file used to make the CardSource used in the server package. client package -

     AbstractMagicClient.java - abstract class that contains fields